 The increased signal of acute cellular rejection in the HCV-viremic lung transplant recipients highlights the need for longer-term follow-up to assess the potential effect of this on the incidence of chronic lung allograft dysfunction.
 Rejection rates were attenuated in this larger cohort compared to the findings in the initial 2019 DONATE HCV manuscript (9).
 Further research on the use of HCV-viremic pulmonary allografts in the era of direct-acting antiviral therapy and longer-term outcomes is important as we further expand this donor pool.

 Our study is somewhat limited by its small, retrospective nature, hence, conclusions based on these data should be made with caution.
-Other limitations of this work include its single-center nature, the need to rely on the reports of the bronchoscopy and chest imaging findings rather than being able to review the primary data ourselves, and limited follow-up time which does not allow for the long-term assessment of chronic lung allograft dysfunction.
+Other limitations of this work include its single-center nature, the need to rely on the reports of the bronchoscopy and chest imaging findings rather than being able to review the primary data ourselves, and limited follow-up time which does not allow for the longer-term assessment of chronic lung allograft dysfunction.

 These data establish that thoracic organs from HCV-viremic donors have similar organ quality and function at the time of procurement and can be transplanted safely into HCV-negative recipients, with excellent graft and patient survival at 6 and 12 months.
 Decisions whether to accept thoracic organs from HCV-viremic donors, increased risk donors who have died from drug intoxication, and donors with history of cigarette and drug use are complex and need to be considered in relation to the increased morbidity and mortality associated with longer waiting times on the lung transplant waitlist for alternative donor organs.